 Endtoend communication is used both to control the operation of the spacecraft, and to transfer data, such as payload data.
 However, the requirements on the communications system for controlling the spacecraft differ from those for payload data transfer.
 For control operations, the communication system objective is to provide guaranteed delivery of commands in the order of transmission.
 Commands can be repeated, but not lost.
 By contrast, the requirement for payload data transfers is to transfer as much data as possible.
 Some loss of data may be acceptable, and delivery order is generally unimportant, provided the data can be reconstituted.

-In addition to the endtoend transfer of commands and data, some additional services are provided across space communication links, such as time correlation and ranging.
+In addition to the endtoend transfer of commands and data, some additional services are provided across space communication links, such as time correlation and orbit determination (via e.g. ranging and/or Doppler measurements).
 Time correlation is used to accurately relate the local time maintained at each end of the communication link in order to determine the absolute time relationship between events.
-Ranging is used to determine the distance to the spacecraft, e.g. between a ground station antenna and the spacecraft, or between two spacecraft, and is used for orbit determination.
+Ranging and/or Doppler measurements are used to determine the distance and/or the velocity between a ground station antenna and the spacecraft, for orbit determination.

 The goals of standardization for space communication systems are: